 When Not to Drink Refrigerated Tea

-If your iced tea is cloudy or smells funny, or tastes bad, you should not drink it.
+If your iced tea is cloudy, you can easily remedy the situation, however it it smells funny, or tastes bad, you should not drink it.
 It has probably started to ferment.
 Allow freshly brewed tea to cool before placing it in the refrigerator to help keep it from clouding up.